 These are good normal people who have adequate insurance and can pay ready cash to private medical practitioners to have their needs met.

-On the south side of town we find those people who have lower or no incomes and as a result they do not get chemical imbalances or need maintaining on prescription medications.
+On the south side of town, we find those people who have lower or no incomes and as a result, they do not get chemical imbalances or need maintenance on prescription medications.
 These residents of the south side, singled out so it would appear solely because of their zip code, develop serious and persistent mental illnesses and addictions.